ishofstede/java-course-material/src/main/java/section6_design/part2_patterns/Readme.md

 Implement the Logger class as a Singleton in at least two different ways.
 You should also implement a JUnit test to verify that the Logger class is a Singleton.

+## Adapter

+In this exercise you are going to implement an Adapter pattern.
+The `section6_design.part2_patterns.adapter` package contains a class `TemperatureSensor` that is supposed to be an adapter.
+The `TemperatureSensor` class is a simple class that has a method `getTemperature()` that returns the temperature in degrees Celsius.
+The `TemperatureSensor` class should be an adapter that adapts the `TemperatureSensor` class to the `Temperature` interface.
+The `Temperature` interface

 ## Factory

-In this exercise you are going to implement a Factory pattern.
+In this exercise you are going to implement a Factory pattern mixed with Strategy.
-The `section6_design.part2_patterns.factory` package contains
+The `section6_design.part2_patterns.factory` package contains a Readme that describes the factory pattern assignment.